broadinstitute/adapt/README.md

 ADAPT can save the memoized information to an AWS S3 bucket by using the syntax `s3://BUCKET/PATH`, though this requires the AWS cloud installation mentioned in [Downloading and installing](#downloading-and-installing) and setting access key information.
 Access key information can either be set using AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY (details below) or by installing and configuring [AWS CLI](https://aws.amazon.com/cli/).
 If not set (default), do not memoize information across runs.
-* `--prep-influenza`: If set, use NCBI's influenza database for fetching data.
-This should be specified if design is for influenza A/B/C viruses.
 * `--sample-seqs SAMPLE_SEQS`: Randomly sample SAMPLE_SEQS accessions with replacement from each taxonomy, and move forward with the design using this sample.
 This can be useful for measuring some properties of the design, or for faster runtime when debugging.
 * `--cluster-threshold CLUSTER_THRESHOLD`: Use CLUSTER_THRESHOLD as the maximum inter-cluster distance when clustering sequences prior to alignment.